Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Grand Theft Auto (USA version)*
 - *The Muppet (USA version)*

 In consequence, I won't include them in the official list.
-The printer logo on the box is very probably a dumb copy-paste made from a generic template for graphists.
+The printer logo on the box is very probably a copy-paste from a generic template made by an *I-don't-give-a-shit-of-this-game* graphist.

 # Time for statistics !